 This is a simple idea: adding chopped Oreos to an already good pound cake recipe.
 They add flavor and crunch, and that makes us happy.

 I live in Buenos Aires and it was a while before they were sold here.
 But boy, did they become popular quickly!
-We even had one with a dulce de leche filling (our favorite spread by a landslide), but I don't know if they're still available.
+We even had one with a dulce de leche filling.

 Why this recipe works

-It's such a simple idea this oreo cake, but, as with so many simple ideas turned into recipes, it delivers big time.
+It's such a simple, delicious cake, but, as with so many plain ideas turned into recipes, it delivers big time.
+We have baked it in layers and used it as a birthday cake.

 You can add more chopped cookies to the filling, but I prefer them on top.
 Otherwise, the vanilla cake will be too crowded.